Trea Turner: Philadelphia Phillies

 On December 8, 2022, Turner signed an 11-year contract worth $300 million with the Philadelphia Phillies.
 Turner struggled to start the 2023 season, batting .235 with 10 home runs and 34 RBIs in 107 games through August 3.
 That day, Phillies superfan Jon McCann, also known as "The Philly Captain," posted a video to social media encouraging fans to give Turner a standing ovation the next night instead of booing him.
 The clip went viral and was covered by local media such as sports talk radio 94-WIP.
 After the standing ovation from Phillies fans at Citizens Bank Park on August 4, Turner began a ten-game hitting streak.
 In the 48 games after the ovation, Turner batted .337 with 16 home runs and 42 RBIs.
 Turner's late-season surge and the story behind Jon McCann's standing ovation suggestion was the focus of the 2024 Netflix short documentary The Turnaround.
 On August 19, 2023, in a 12–3 win against the Washington Nationals, Turner became the third player in Phillies history to hit two home runs in the same inning.

 Turner ended the season with 30 stolen bases without being caught, an achievement that set a new record for most steals without being thrown out throughout a single season, surpassing the previous high of 23 set by Chase Utley, also with the Philadelphia Phillies, in 2009.

 In 2024, Turner recorded his third all-star team, starting at shortstop for the National League.
 He became the first Phillies shortstop to be voted by fans to start the game since Jimmy Rollins in 2002.

 On August 18, 2025, Turner recorded his 1,500th career hit when he hit a three-run home run in the third inning.
 He became the 671st person in Major League Baseball history to reach that milestone, joining 23 other active players, including his teammates Bryce Harper and Nick Castellanos.
+He finished fifth in NL MVP voting in the 2025 season.